uozuAho/pandemic_ddd/readme.md

 # todo
 - charter flight
-    - not that player's turn
-    - can end turn
     - command generator
     - use SetPlayer in other event handlers
 - implement all game rules at https://www.ultraboardgames.com/pandemic/game-rules.php